AlexPinhel/aws-twitter-bot/Bot2/ImageUpdate/README.md

 # ImageUpdater

 ## Steps

-1. Gather the twitter credentials, generated in the pre requisites
-2. Look at the 2 lambda functions code available in this repository.
-3. Reuse or create a KMS key (used to encrypt twitter credentials)
-4. Reuse or create 4 SSM parameters with twitter credentials and use the KMS key
-5. Reuse or create an S3 bucket to host your code package
+1. Reuse or create an S3 bucket to host your code package
+2. Look at the Lambda code in this repository
-6. Create the lambda package
+3. Create the lambda package
     1. Use SAM and init a project
     ```sam init --runtime python2.7```
     2. Update template.yaml with the one in this repository